 The Fund invests in financial assets for the primary purpose of obtaining a return on investments.
 These investments are subject to interest rate risks, which represent the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Fund's interest rate risk is routinely monitored by the Council and its investment consultant in accordance with the Fund's Risk Management strategy, including monitoring the exposure to interest rates and assessment of actual interest rates against the relevant benchmarks.
-The Fund's direct exposure to interest rate movements as at 31 March 2022 and 31 March 2021 is set out below.
+The Fund's interest rate risk is routinely monitored by the Council and its investment consultant in accordance with the Fund's Risk Management strategy, including monitoring the exposure to interest rates and assessment of actual interest rate movements as at 31 March 2022 and 31 March 2021 is set out below.
 These disclosures present interest rate risk based on the underlying financial assets at fair value.